Arts Portfolio FAQ

 Is the Arts Portfolio an audition to be a Music Major?

-No. An Arts Portfolio is an optional supplement that allows you to show a different aspect of yourself when applying to Stanford.
+No. When you apply to Stanford, you apply to the university as a whole, not to a particular major, department or school.
+An Arts Portfolio is an optional supplement that allows you to show a different aspect of yourself when applying to Stanford.
 To understand degree requirements in Music and the steps for declaring a Music major or minor, visit the Stanford Bulletin online at https://exploredegrees.stanford.edu/schoolofhumanitiesandsciences/music/.

 I don’t plan to major in Music.
 Should I still create an Arts Portfolio?
 Are the instructions the same for all applicants?